dellius-alexander/CRUDRepository/README.md

 * `Base` is a base class for all models, and `User` is a specific model that extends `Base`.
 * `IDatabase` is an abstract base class that defines the interface for a database. `PostgreSQLDatabase`, `MySQLDatabase`, and `MariaDBDatabase` are concrete implementations of this interface.
 * `DatabaseFactory` is a factory class that creates instances of `PostgreSQLDatabase`, `MySQLDatabase`, or `MariaDBDatabase` based on the provided configuration.
+It ensures that only one instance of each database type is created, implementing the Singleton design pattern.
 * `IRepository ~T~` is an abstract base class that defines the interface for a repository, and `Repository ~Base~` is a generic implementation of this interface that is bound to the `Base` model class.
 * `UserRepository` is a specific repository that manages `User` instances.
 * `PostgreSQLDatabase`, `MySQLDatabase`, and `MariaDBDatabase` are used by `Repository ~Base~`, and `UserRepository` manages `User` instances.